Fs00/Win10BloatRemover/README.md

 * **Windows Tips and Error Reporting disabling** through Registry edits
 * **Scheduled tasks disabling** via schtasks.exe

-Warning: most of these operations are **NOT** reversible (see *Configuration* section below for more detail).
+**Most of these operations are NOT reversible**.
 If you don't know what you're doing, stay away from this tool.

 ## Configuration
 When the program is run for the first time, a configuration file called *config.json* is created containing the default settings.
 You can easily edit which services, system features, scheduled tasks and groups of UWP apps (listed above) will be removed by adding or removing elements from the corresponding arrays (respectively `ServicesToRemove`, `WindowsFeaturesToRemove`, `ScheduledTasksToDisable` and `UWPAppsToRemove`).

-Furthermore, you have two other options to reduce the aggressiveness of the debloating process: `UWPAppsRemovalMode` and `AllowInstallWimTweak`.
-The first one allows you to decide not to remove provisioned packages by setting it to *KeepProvisionedPackages* (default is *RemoveProvisionedPackages*), while the latter can be set to *true* or *false* and if it's false, any execution of install-wim-tweak will be skipped.
+Furthermore, you have two other options to reduce the aggressiveness of the debloating process:

+* `UWPAppsRemovalMode`: allows you to decide not to remove provisioned packages by setting it to *KeepProvisionedPackages* (default is *RemoveProvisionedPackages*)
+* `AllowInstallWimTweak`: can be set to *true* or *false* and if it's false, any execution of install-wim-tweak will be skipped

 These two settings have been added to make users able to limit the amount of changes made to the online Windows image, since they can't be reverted with system restore and carry over after major Windows updates.

 If any parsing error occurs, it will be displayed at application start-up and default settings will be loaded.